Multilevel Stochastic Optimization for Imputation in Massive Medical Data Records: Problem Setup

 The key problem with direct and iterative methods is that they are sensitive to the condition number of the covariance matrix.
 Large condition numbers leads to numerical instability with the consequence of inaccurate solutions.
 It can be shown that the accuracy for \emph{any} inversion numerical algorithm is $\approx$ $\kappa(\bC(\btheta))\epsilon_{M}$ (see \cite{Jabbari}), where $\kappa(\bC(\btheta))$ is the condition number of $\bC(\btheta)$ and $\epsilon_M$ is the relative machine precision.
 For most computers, double precision $\epsilon_{M} \approx 10^{-16}$.
 Furthermore, iterative methods such as CG are slow for matrices with large condition numbers (see \cite{Golub1996}).
 For many practical covariance functions, the condition numbers of $\bC(\btheta)$ are large.

-\textbf{Challenge:} \emph{The number of observations is large and the covariance matrix $\bC(\btheta)$ in many practical cases is ill-conditioned, leading to slow and inaccurate estimates of the Kriging / BLUP predictor.} In the paper written by \cite{Castrillon2016a}, the authors propose a new transformation of the data vector $\bY$, leading to a decoupled multi-level description of the Kriging model without any loss of structure for $\R^2$ and $\R^3$ problems.
+\textbf{Challenge:} \emph{The number of observations is large and the covariance matrix $\bC(\btheta)$ can be highly ill-conditioned.
+This can lead to inaccurate estimates of the Kriging / BLUP predictor.} In the paper written by \cite{Castrillon2016a}, the authors propose a new transformation of the data vector $\bY$, leading to a decoupled multi-level description of the Kriging model without any loss of structure for $\R^2$ and $\R^3$ problems.
 As discussed in the introduction, missing data in the NIS and SID datasets form an important issue that is underscored in the HCUP report \#2015-01 (\cite{Houchens2015}).
 The report shows as an example, the problem of missing data for discharges (total charge) in rural hospitals.
 This can potentially lead to erroneous statistics of the total charge, leading to sub-optimal or misinformed state and federal policy decisions.
 Missing data rates for total charge are at 2.08\% for the NIS 2012 dataset.
 However, the Michigan SID dataset missing data rate for total charge is significantly higher at, 19.79\%, underscoring the episodic problems of much higher impact for missing data in certain communities.
 The total number of samples is 7,296,968.

 In this section we contrast the accuracy performance of the multilevel Kriging/BLUP method with the recommended imputation algorithms in HCUP report \#2015-01, which include Predicted Mean Matching (PMM).
 We make further comparison with more traditional methods such as K-Nearest Neighbors (KNN) and KNN regression.
 In particular, we test the accuracy of the various methods on the above-mentioned total charge variable, containing the highest missing data rate.
 The different methods where tested on the 2013 NIS dataset, which was available to us for analysis.
 Our calculations show the overall missing data rate is 2\% for total charge.
 The multi-level representation leads to significant computational benefits when computing $\bbeta$ and the prediction $\hat Y(\bx_0)$ in equation \eqref{KrigBLUP}.